realmorg/realm/apps/web/src/pages/docs/learn/css.md

 ## Awesome, let's continue to the next one

-Congratulations on making it this far!
-That's awesome!
-Now, let's keep the momentum going and move on to the next topic.
-There's still more exciting information and learning ahead, in the upcoming section, we will learn about <anchor-link href="/docs/learn/events">Events and Communication between Elements</anchor-link>.
+Congratulations on reaching this point!
+That's fantastic progress!
+Now, let's maintain the momentum and proceed to the next topic.
+There's still plenty of exciting information and learning opportunities ahead.
+In the upcoming section, we will delve into <anchor-link href="/docs/learn/events">Events and Communication between Elements</anchor-link>.

 We will explore how various events are triggered and how elements communicate with each other.
-This includes events such as when an element is mounted, when attributes / states are updated, or sending event from child to parent element.
+This includes events such as element mounting, attribute/state updates, and event propagation from child to parent elements.

-By understanding these event mechanisms and communication patterns, you will gain valuable insights into the dynamic behavior and interactions between elements in Realm.
-This knowledge will empower you to build more interactive and responsive web applications.
+By comprehending these event mechanisms and communication patterns, you will gain valuable insights into the dynamic behaviors and interactions between elements in Realm.
+This knowledge will empower you to create more interactive and responsive web applications.